 Are you going to Mexico?
-Before you buy your travel insurance, there are a few things to think about:
+Before you buy your travel insurance for Mexico, there are a few things to think about:

 - The cost of your holiday – Because if you have to cancel due to unforeseen circumstances, you’ll want to know that you are able to get your money back

 - The activities you’re likely to be doing – If you’re planning anything really extreme, we can offer you extra cover if needed